redhatci/ansible-collection-redhatci-ocp/roles/acm_sno/README.md

 # acm_sno role

-This role allows the deployment of SNO (Single Node Openshift) instances using ACM (Advanced Cluster Management).
+This role allows the deployment of SNO (Single Node OpenShift) instances using ACM (Advanced Cluster Management).
 In order to execute the acm_sno role a running OpenShift cluster and its credentials are required. i.e. through the KUBECONFIG environment variable.

 Please see [acm_setup](../acm_setup/README.md) role in case configuring the ACM hub is required.